frappe/helm/erpnext/README.md

 ## Migrating from Bitnami Subcharts

-If you are an existing user of this chart (version 7.x or older) and wish to migrate from the Bitnami subcharts to the new built-in StatefulSets for MariaDB, PostgreSQL, or DragonflyDB, please follow the detailed instructions in MIGRATION.md.
+> **IMPORTANT:** If you are upgrading from a previous version (7.x or older) and relied on the default in-cluster database (Bitnami MariaDB or PostgreSQL), you **must** read this section and the [MIGRATION.md](https://github.com/frappe/helm/blob/main/erpnext/MIGRATION.md) guide before performing `helm upgrade`.
+The new chart version changes the default behavior, and failing to update your `custom-values.yaml` can lead to the accidental uninstallation of your database and potential data loss.